SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/buttons-in-menu-bar.md

 ## The SuperOffice logo

-At the top left in SuperOffice CRM is the SuperOffice logo, which has the following functions:
+At the top left in SuperOffice CRM is the SuperOffice logo with the following functions:

 ![SuperOffice logo][img9]